sefeoglu/adversarial_examples_parseval_net/README.md

 ### Evaluation

 * To evaluate the result of the neural network, Signal to Noise Ratio (SNR) is used as metric.
+* Use transferability of AEs to evaluate the models.

 ## Development